queue-miscreant/chatango-client/README.md

 >			ext:	(Optional for 'htmllink') The extension captured

 >##	client.chatfilter
 >###		Function run on attempt to push message.
-If any filter returns false, the message is not pushed
+If any filter returns false, the message is not displayed
 >###		Decorated function arguments:
 >			*args:	Same arguments as in client.colorer